-SECTION II Scope of These Technical Implementation Procedures
+SECTION II Scope of These Technical Implementation PROCEDURES

-- 2.1.1 The Appendix to Annex 1 of the Agreement lists the products and articles eligible for import to the U.S. from each EU member state (AA) and lists the products and articles eligible for import to the EU from the U.S. Section II of the TIP provides the scope of how EASA exercises the State of Design (SoD) functions for an individual EU member state (AA) when permitted in accordance with the Appendix to Annex 1 of the Agreement. - 2.1.2 For EU products and articles for import to the U.S., the procedures listed in Section II apply only to the specific products and articles allowed from an AA as listed in the Appendix to Annex 1.
-In that regard, the TIP covers the products and articles identified below, their approvals, and the provisions set forth in the following paragraphs.
-In any case of conflict or ambiguity between the TIP and the Agreement (including Annex 1 and the Appendix to Annex 1), the Agreement takes precedent. - 2.1.3 In accordance with Article 16.C of the Agreement, the FAA and EASA shall continue to recognize and accept design approvals and data certified by the FAA, EASA, and AAs, and validated by the FAA, EASA or an AA prior to the date of this TIP under the Agreement and bilateral airworthiness agreements listed in Attachment 1 of the Agreement until such approvals are replaced or cancelled.
-These design approvals include TCs, Amended TCs, STCs, Letters of TSO Design Approval, ETSO/Joint Technical Standard Order Authorizations or national article approvals, and FAA PMA parts. - 2.2 Design Approvals, Design Data, and Certificates Recognized by the U.S. under the TIP - 2.2.1 FAA recognizes, as within the scope of this agreement, the following EASA Design Approvals as the Basis for FAA Design Approval: - 2.2.1.1 Type Certificates (TCs) for all products for which EASA functions as the SoD; - 2.2.1.2 All Supplemental Type Certificates (STC) and subsequent amended STCs and amended TC's for products that have been issued both an EASA and FAA type design approval; - 2.2.1.3 All STCs issued before 28 September 2003, in accordance with the scope defined in Appendix E, from applicants in France, Germany, Italy, Netherlands, Sweden and the United Kingdom; and - 2.2.1.4 Any other EASA-approved design changes for products and articles for which the EASA functions as the SoD. - 2.2.2 FAA recognizes, as within the scope of this agreement, EASA-approved design data used in the support of repairs as identified in paragraph 3.3.5 for products and articles of: - 2.2.2.1 EU member state SoD;
+- 2.1.1 [All products and articles as listed in Paragraph 2.2 are eligible for import to the U.S. from EASA and each EU member state (AA) equally.
+Section II of the TIP provides the scope of how EASA exercises the State of Design (SoD) functions for an individual EU member state (AA).
+All products and articles as listed in Paragraph 2.3 are eligible for import to the EU from the U.S.] - 2.1.2 The TIP covers the products and articles identified below, their approvals, and the provisions set forth in the following paragraphs.
+In any case of conflict or ambiguity between the TIP and the Agreement (including Annex 1), the Agreement takes precedent.] - 2.1.3 In accordance with Article 16.C of the Agreement, the FAA and EASA shall continue to recognize and accept design approvals and data certified by the FAA, EASA, and AAs, and validated by the FAA, EASA or an AA prior to the date of this TIP under the Agreement and bilateral airworthiness agreements listed in Attachment 1 of the Agreement until such approvals are replaced or cancelled.
+These design approvals include TCs, Amended TCs, STCs, Letters of TSO Design Approval, ETSO/Joint Technical Standard Order Authorizations or national article approvals, and FAA PMA parts. - 2.2 Design Approvals, Design Data, and Certificates Recognized by the U.S. under the TIP - 2.2.1 FAA recognizes, as within the scope of this agreement, the following EASA Design Approvals as the Basis for FAA Design Approval: - 2.2.1.1 Type Certificates (TCs) for all products for which EASA functions as the SoD; - 2.2.1.2 All Supplemental Type Certificates (STC) and subsequent amended STCs and amended TC's for products that have been issued both an EASA and FAA type design approval; - 2.2.1.3 All STCs issued before 28 September 2003, in accordance with the scope defined in Appendix E, from applicants in France, Germany, Italy, Netherlands, Sweden and the United Kingdom; and - 2.2.1.4 Any other EASA-approved design changes for products and articles for which the EASA functions as the SoD. - 2.2.2 FAA recognizes, as within the scope of this agreement, EASA-approved design data used in the support of repairs as identified in paragraph 3.3.5 for products and articles of: - 2.2.2.1 EU member state SoD; - 2.2.2.2 U.S. SoD; or - 2.2.2.3 A third country SoD, when both the FAA and EASA have issued a type design approval for the product.

-- 2.2.2.2 U.S. SoD; or - 2.2.2.3 A third country SoD, when both the FAA and EASA have issued a type design approval for the product. - 2.2.3 FAA recognizes, as within the scope of this agreement, EASA Export Certificates of Airworthiness for Aircraft that Conform to a Type Design Approved under an FAA Type Certificate including: - 2.2.3.1 New and used aircraft for which EASA functions as the SoD; - 2.2.3.2 New and used aircraft for which the U.S. is the SoD; and - 2.2.3.3 New and used aircraft for which a third country is the SoD, when that third country has a bilateral agreement or arrangement with both the U.S. and the EU covering the same class of product.
+- 2.2.3 FAA recognizes, as within the scope of this agreement, EASA Export Certificates of Airworthiness for Aircraft that Conform to a Type Design Approved under an FAA Type Certificate including: - 2.2.3.1 New and used aircraft for which EASA functions as the SoD; - 2.2.3.2 New and used aircraft for which the U.S. is the SoD; and - 2.2.3.3 New and used aircraft for which a third country is the SoD, when that third country has a bilateral agreement or arrangement with both the U.S. and the EU covering the same class of product.

-Note: Aircraft manufactured in a country or territory other than its SoD requires either the development of a special arrangement per Section IX of the TIP or FAA review and acceptance of an existing arrangement established between the SoD and SoM.
+Note: Aircraft manufactured in a country or territory other than its SoD requires either the development of a special arrangement per SECTION IX of the TIP or FAA review and acceptance of an existing arrangement established between the SoD and SoM.